johnfedoruk/bangular/aio/content/guide/architecture.md

 <img src="generated/images/guide/architecture/databinding.png" alt="Data Binding" class="left">

-Angular supports **data binding**, a mechanism for coordinating parts of a template with parts of a component.
+Bangular supports **data binding**, a mechanism for coordinating parts of a template with parts of a component.
-Add binding markup to the template HTML to tell Angular how to connect both sides.
+Add binding markup to the template HTML to tell Bangular how to connect both sides.

 As the diagram shows, there are four forms of data binding syntax.
 Each form has a direction &mdash; to the DOM, from the DOM, or in both directions.